 What is the Difference Between Thermal Paper and Inkjet Paper?

-Receipt paper is likely something most business owners don’t spend a lot of time thinking about.
+Receipt paper is likely something most business owners don't spend a lot of time thinking about.
 It is not surprising that many people are unsure of the difference between thermal paper and inkjet paper.
-In fact, you may currently be asking yourself, “what is thermal paper?”
-Let’s take a look at these two items and their respective benefits.
+Let's take a look at these two options and their respective benefits.

 What is Thermal Paper?

 Thermal paper is a special type of paper intended for printing with thermal printers.
-It is incredibly fine in nature, allowing it to easily be made into rolls.
-This paper is coated with dye that reacts with heat.
-This allows the printing process to occur solely due to heat transfer.
+It is incredibly fine in nature, allowing it to be made into rolls.
+This paper is coated with dye that reacts with heat, allowing the printing process to occur solely due to heat transfer.
+When heated by a thermal printer, the dye reacts and changes the color of the receipt in precisely the areas exposed to heat.

-By comparison, inkjet paper is basic paper that is used for printing in a traditional printer.
-The paper itself has no particular properties that facilitate the printing.
-Instead, the printer directly applies ink to the paper in order to create the image.
+By comparison, inkjet paper is standard paper used in a traditional printer.
+The paper itself has no particular properties — the printer directly applies ink to create the image.

 What are the Benefits of Thermal Paper?

-There are many benefits of thermal paper.
-One of the most frequent is that it is best suited for quick printing.
-This means that you can print seemingly endlessly without wait time using thermal paper.
-Thus, it is frequently used for receipt paper, credit card terminals, and other things.
+Thermal paper is best suited for quick printing, allowing you to print seemingly endlessly without wait time.
+It is frequently used for receipt paper, credit card terminals, and ATM machines.

-Another major benefit of thermal paper is its sustainability.
-It creates almost no waste.
-In fact, the only waste generated is the paper itself which can be recycled.
-By contrast, inkjet printers produce lots of waste in the form of the plastic ink cartridges that are needed for their functioning.
+Another major benefit is sustainability — the only waste generated is the paper itself, which can be recycled.
+By contrast, inkjet printers produce waste in the form of plastic ink cartridges.
+Thermal paper is also more cost-efficient: while thermal printers have a higher upfront cost, they last longer, require less maintenance, and have no cartridges to replace.

 What are the Benefits of Inkjet Paper?